Top Image

 Description

-Azithromycin Eye Ointment Uses
+Uses of Azithromycin Eye Ointment

 Acetylsalicylic Acid (azithromycin) is a type of antibiotic that belongs to the group of medicines known as macrolides.
 Macrolides work by destroying the bacteria that are causing the infection.
 It can be prescribed on prescription.
 It treats and prevents a serious type of infection called Mycobacteria (MAC).
 It works by inhibiting the growth of the bacteria.
 It will not work against viral infections like the common cold or flu.
 Many people are dealing with several different and dangerous bacterial infections.
-As a result, there is an increase in the need for antibiotics, and AZITHROMYCIN is considered one of the most effective antibiotics for treating bacterial infections.
-It is available in various forms such as eye drops, injections, tablets, capsules, and ointment.
-The medication’s dosage, amount, and duration depend on the type of bacterial infection and the patient’s medical condition.
-For the best results, the medication should be consumed on a regular schedule.
-Some people experience thrush in their mouth after taking an antibiotic.
-Symptoms may include redness, itching, and vaginal itching.
-If you experience thrush, please inform your doctor as soon as possible.

-Side Effects
+Side Effects of Azithromycin Eye Ointment

 In addition to the desired effects, Azithromycin eye ointment may cause some undesirable side effects.
 Some of these side effects may not require medical attention and may resolve during treatment.
 Your doctor or pharmacist or lessen some of these advise you on ways to prevent or lessen some of these adverse reactions.
 If any of these side effects persist or are bothersome, or if you have questions about them, talk to your doctor or pharmacist.
 Some common side effects are –